hsiehbocheng/hsiehbocheng/README.md

 ### Hi! 👋
-Hi, I'm Benson, a rookie data scientist in my first year, primarily responsible for the application of NLP and LLM in the property insurance industry.
+Hi, I'm Benson, a data scientist primarily responsible for the application of NLP and LLM in the property insurance industry.

 checkout my personal blog and Medium, where I organize my notes from daily work.
 Feel free to take a look, as I hope they can be helpful to you.